INSIGNEO/pFIRE/doc/cli_quickstart.rst

   moved = "moved image.dcm"
   nodespacing = 10

 This will register `fixed_image.dcm` to `moved image.dcm` with a nodespacing of 10 pixels, note that if the filename contains spaces it must be enclosed in quotes.
-In this case the output map and registered image will be saved to the default hdf5 format with filename ``registration.h5``.
+In this case the output map and registered image will be saved to the default hdf5+xdmf format with filenames ``registered.xdmf`` and ``map.xdmf``.

 ShIRT Compatibility